apache/skywalking/docs/en/concepts-and-designs/scope-definitions.md

 ### SCOPE `BrowserAppPagePerf`

-This calculates the metrics data form each request of the page in the browser application (browser only).
+This calculates the metrics data from each request of the page in the browser application (browser only).

 | Name | Remarks | Group Key | Type |
 |---|---|---|---|